Mathematics & Physics

 PHYS 415.
 Statistical Mechanics.
 3 Credits.

 Statistical mechanics of many body systems in equilibrium.
 Thermal behavior and phase transitions in condensed matter.
 Boltzmann's equation and non-equilibrium phenomena.
+Spring of even years.
+Prerequisite: C or better in PHYS 209.

 PHYS 432.
 Solid State Physics.
 3 Credits.